Skip to main content

 • Select "Add Source" and Choose "Github"

-• In crendentials, in the drop down select the credential you just created
+• In credentials, in the drop down select the credential you just created

 • Get your Repositories HTTPS clone link and paste it in